 Mafra is comprised of eleven parishes, including a city of the same name and the famous seaside surf paradise Ericeira.
 The municipality has a population of close to 75,000 people and has an area of just over 290 square kilometres.
 Bordering Torres Vedras to the north and Sintra to the south, Mafra also meets with the Atlantic Ocean on its western coast.

-Make the most of Mafra
+Make the most out of Mafra, Portugal

 Mafra is a calmer choice for anyone who wants to settle down away from Lisbon’s constant flurry of activity.
 And when it comes to choosing a great place in Portugal to live, the numbers don’t lie: in 2018 two of Mafra’s parishes – Ericeira and Mafra city – scored second and third respectively on a ranking of the best places to live in Greater Lisbon.
-The study, carried out by Imovirtual, rated the region on factors such as safety, amenities, cost of living and air quality, and according to this criteria the municipality of Mafra scored comfortably high.
+The study, carried out by Imovirtual, rated the region on factors such as safety, amenities, cost of living and air quality, and according to this criteria, the municipality of Mafra scored comfortably high.

 The coastal fishing village of Ericeira is world-renowned for its excellent surfing conditions, so much so that it is the only destination in Europe with the title of World Surfing Reserve.
 For those who love water sports – or perhaps are interested in taking up a new beach hobby – can get stuck into not just surfing but also kitesurfing, windsurfing, bodyboarding and stand-up paddle.